Things to do in Mawlamyine and Bilu Island, Myanmar

 I had first heard of the colonial charm of Mawlamyine (Moulmein) in Kipling’s highly inaccurate, dreamy poem ‘Mandalay’, and, fascinated by the images of ancient pagodas and palm trees, I wondered whether the city had more to offer, and whether there were any other interesting things to do in Mawlamyine and the adjacent Bilu Island, in southern Myanmar, to justify the trip.

-Having planned a sailing trip to the Mergui archipelago from Kawthaung, we went on to travel all the way across southern Myanmar, stopping at various towns on the way, including Mawlamyine and Bilu Island.
+Having planned a sailing trip to the Mergui archipelago from Kawthaung, we went on to travel all the way across southern Myanmar, stopping at various towns on the way such as Dawei, including Mawlamyine and Bilu Island.
 We had read great things about the destination, but still we couldn’t find enough comprehensive information about the things to do in Mawlamyine and Bilu Island.

 Luckily for you, if you’re planning to do the same, we’ve got you covered in this post highlighting the top things to do in Mawlamyine and Bilu Island, Myanmar!